ANET-Blockchain/AnetJS/README.md

-# anetjs
+# Anet js
 anet blockchain made in nodejs

+# Dependencies
+`yarn add nodemon`

+# How to test
+`yarn dev`

 # TODO
-0. This will be the browser node of the ANET chain
+This will be the browser node of the ANET chain

-1. applying fileDB such as levelDB or BoltDB to the blockchain and indexedDB for browser node
-2. reviewing WebRTC tech for future application
+- Mini-blockchain Schemes for easy node addition
+  - Mini-blockchain
+  - Account Tree
+  - Proof Chain

+- Other Techs
+  - Web Assembly, WebRTC, Argon2, IndexedDB, LevelDB, ...